schencoding/JoinProject-DIM3/README.md

 These are the source codes of the upcoming paper `'Density-optimized Intersection-free Mapping and Matrix Multiplication for Join-Project Operations'`, which has been accpeted in PVLDB'22.

-This repo contains implementations of the ideas and experiments discussed in the paper:
+This repo contains implementations of the Join-Project Algorithm `DIM3` in the paper.
-- Join-Project Algorithm `DIM3`.
-- `DIM3` with partial result caching.
-[Coming soon]
-- `DIM3` for Join-Aggregate operation.
-[Coming soon]
-- `DIM3` with DP for line join projection.
-[Coming soon]
-- ...

-**This repo is under construction.
-We are now working on cleaning up and commenting the codes...**

 <!-- If you use this work, please cite our paper as follows
 ```